No products in the cart.

 Sacroiliac Joint Dysfunction:

-If you’ve ever felt a sharp, persistent pain in your lower back, you might be experiencing Sacroiliac (SI) Joint Dysfunction.
-This condition, affecting the sacroiliac joint that links your spine to your pelvis, is more common than you might think.
-In the UK, it’s estimated that around 20% of chronic lower back pain cases are due to SI Joint Dysfunction, according to the British Pain Society.
+If you’ve ever felt a sharp, persistent pain in your lower back, you could be experiencing Sacroiliac (SI) Joint Dysfunction.
+This condition involves the sacroiliac joint, which connects your spine to your pelvis, and is a significant but sometimes overlooked cause of lower back pain.
+Research suggests that SI Joint Dysfunction may account for approximately 15–30% of chronic lower back pain cases (Cohen, 2005; Szadek et al., 2009).

-The sacroiliac joint plays a crucial role in your body’s structural stability.
-When this joint becomes dysfunctional, it can lead to significant discomfort and mobility issues.
-But what causes it?
-A variety of factors can increase your risk, such as trauma from a fall or accident, pregnancy due to the pelvic changes and hormonal influences, arthritis which can lead to joint degeneration, and repetitive stress from activities like running or heavy lifting.
-Even prolonged periods of sitting or standing can exacerbate the problem.
+The sacroiliac joint is essential for maintaining your body’s structural stability.
+When this joint becomes dysfunctional, it can lead to significant discomfort and mobility limitations.
+Several factors increase the risk of SI Joint Dysfunction, including trauma from falls or accidents, pregnancy (due to pelvic changes and hormonal influences), arthritis, and repetitive stress from activities such as running or heavy lifting.
+Even prolonged sitting or standing can exacerbate SI joint problems.

-Recognizing the symptoms is key.
-You might feel pain localized to one side of your lower back, buttocks, or even down your leg.
-This discomfort can worsen with prolonged sitting, standing, or specific movements like climbing stairs.
-Ignoring these signs can lead to more severe complications such as chronic pain, reduced mobility, and an overall decline in quality of life.
-Therefore, timely treatment is paramount.
+Recognizing the symptoms is important.
+You may notice pain on one side of your lower back, buttock, or even radiating down the leg.
+The pain often worsens with prolonged sitting or standing, climbing stairs, or certain twisting movements.
+Ignoring these symptoms may lead to chronic pain, reduced mobility, and a decline in quality of life—making timely treatment essential.

-Treatment options for SI Joint Dysfunction are varied.
-Physical therapy can help strengthen and stabilize the area; medications may relieve pain and inflammation; in some cases, injections (like corticosteroids) are used to reduce inflammation.
-But one often overlooked yet highly effective treatment is the use of a Lower Back Lumbar Support Brace.
+Treatment options for SI Joint Dysfunction (SIJD) are wide-ranging.
+Physical therapy helps strengthen and stabilise the area, while medications can reduce pain and inflammation.
+In some cases, corticosteroid injections may be used for further relief.
+Another effective but sometimes underused option is a Lower Back Lumbar Support Brace.

 For Facet Joint Syndrome